yifanwww/testing/rust-criterion/README.md

-install rust, run the following command and you will get the benchmark result:
+Install rust, run the following command and you will get the benchmark result:

 ```sh
 > rustc --version
 > cargo bench
 ```

+See log.txt for an example results.